We’re twig

 We’re serious people, with some seriously cool technology.
 We’re growing the world’s biggest little ingredients, here in London.
 Our mission is to create better products, for a better relationship with our planet.

-We’re doing bioengineering differently, with radically faster R&D. Instead of taking a punt on one of millions of genetic pathways (like our competitors do) we let our tech tell us where to start.
+We’re doing bioengineering differently, with radically faster R&D. Instead of taking a punt on one of millions of microbe designs (like our competitors do) we let our tech tell us where to start.
 That means we know where to go and what to grow.

-Our automated lab means we can manipulate and analyse tens of thousands of bacterial strains each week, without human bias or routine errors.
-We assess each one for its environmental impact, commercial benefit and feasibility.
+Our automated lab means we can build and analyse massive diversity of microbe designs each week, without human bias or routine errors.

-Every experiment, successful or not, provides valuable data for our transfer learning technology.
-That defines and builds our product roadmap, pushing us closer to sustainable ingredients.
+Every experiment, successful or not, provides valuable data for our bio:drive tool.
+That defines and builds our product roadmap, generating insights and improving our microbe designs every time.
 There’s no waste, no downtime – just a better way forward, every time.

-When we’ve discovered a successful strain, it’s production-ready and set for licensing from day one.
+When we’ve discovered a successful microbe, it’s production-ready and set for licensing from day one.
 The result: high-yield, low-cost, scalable ingredients, out of the lab and into everyday life.

 Meet the twiglets